 IYRS was founded in 1995 on a 2.5 acre waterfront property in Newport, RI.
-It later opened a state-of-the-art campus in Bristol, RI.
+It later opened a campus in Bristol, RI.
 The Newport campus is home to two historic buildings, one constructed as an electric generating plant in 1903, and the other a textile mill in 1831.
 The latter building, which was restored in 2009, is on the National Register of Historic Places.
 Then in 2017, IYRS unified programming on the Newport campus with the official opening of The Brooks Building, a brand new 20,000 square foot build studio.
 Today, the campus is fully restored and home to a commercial marina, a beautiful library, and all IYRS program offerings.

 1993: IYRS is founded.

 1995: The 1903 electric generating plant is restored and renamed Restoration Hall, and it becomes home to the school’s first program in Boatbuilding & Restoration.
 The first students enter the program in 1996.

 1995: The school acquires the 1885 133-foot schooner yacht Coronet.
 The yacht is a rare survivor of her era, whose contemporaries have mostly vanished—from sinking, grounding, or neglect.

 1998: IYRS celebrates the first class of graduates from the School of Boatbuilding & Restoration who enter the workforce.

 2004: The IYRS Board hires professional management to begin a process of growing the school.

 2006: IYRS launches a second full-time program in Marine Systems at a new location in Bristol.
 Developed in partnership with the American Boat & Yacht Council (ABYC), the program prepares students to sit for the industry ABYC & NMEA certification exams, gold-medal standards in the marine trades.